Which country is cheaper, Portugal or Switzerland?

 Portugal is extremely comfortable for travelers as it is a modern destination with plenty of amenities.
 As a modern and developed European country, it's very easy to find comfortable places to stay along with easy means to travel around.
 At any price range visitors will have modern comforts, clean and healthy food, affordable and efficient public transit, and more.
 While luxury hotels are available which provide every comfort available, even the budget-friendly options have modern conveniences that are expected in a developed nation.

-Plenty of tourists come to Switzerland every year, as it's a popular destination.
+Switzerland is very touristy.
 This country is a travelers dream, but its not undiscovered.
 Plenty of visitors come to this fairly small European nation every year to admire the beauty of its mountains and explore the culture of its cities.
 During peak travel times (summer and the winter ski season), it can be hard to find a hotel unless you book ahead.
 You'll find plenty of other visitors when you arrive, especially in the major cities and at top tier attractions such as Jungfrau peak.

-Portugal is fairly touristy, with a decent number of visitors coming each year.
+Portugal is somewhat touristy.
 Some of the most popular places for tourists can attract large crowds, especially the major sites in Lisbon and Porto, as well as some of the more popular beach resort areas along the coast.
 Otherwise, most of Portugal is easily visited without dealing with large hordes of other travelers, making it quite enjoyable.
 In Lisbon, you can often expect large crowds at the castle, in the winding stairs through the old town, and at the museums in Belem.
 In Portugal, the riverfront area and its wineries can get quite busy as the crowds gather for wine tours, visit the shops, and eat at the restaurants along the riverfront.
 In the Algarve, some of the town centers can be very busy in the summer months, especially Lagos and Albufeira.
 However, it's easy to find less crowded beach areas along the coastline.
 Generally, summer is the busy travel season for the entire country, and visiting in the off-season will let you avoid the crowds, and uncover lower prices, too.

 Switzerland is a popular place that is full of things to see and experience.
 Make sure you spend some time hiking while you're in the area.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.